pydantic/pydantic/docs/usage/types.md

   for `fred.bloggs@example.com` it would be `"fred.bloggs"`.

-`PyObject`
+`ImportString`
-: expects a string and loads the Python object importable at that dotted path;
-  e.g. if `'math.cos'` was provided, the resulting field value would be the function `cos`
+: expects a string and loads the Python object importable at that dotted path; e.g. if `'math.cos'` was provided, the resulting field value would be the function `cos`; see [ImportString](#importstring)

 `Color`
 : for parsing HTML and CSS colors; see [Color Type](#color-type)